mikeaddison93/mongolyn/README.md

 Use cases
 -----------

+If you want to:

+- install Mongolyn, your Eclipse update site is http://www.belaso.de/updates.
-- If you want to configure a new Mongolyn task repository, please read the [configuration instructions](https://github.com/belaso/mongolyn/wiki/Configuration).
+- configure a new Mongolyn task repository, please read the [configuration instructions](https://github.com/belaso/mongolyn/wiki/Configuration).

 License